aragon/hack/docs/guides-agent-app.md

 To do this run:

 ```
-dao exec <name of dao B> <token manager app address of dao B> mint <agent app address of dao A> 1000000000000000000 --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
+dao exec <name of dao B> <token manager app address of dao B> mint <agent app address of dao A> 1000000000000000000 --environment aragon:rinkeby --ipfs-rpc https://ipfs.eth.aragon.network/ipfs/
 ```

 Remember, you can find the addresses of the apps in any of your DAOs by running `dao apps <organization name> --environment aragon:rinkeby`.

-As you can see, we are using the `dao exec` command to interact with the `mint` method of B's [Token Manager](https://wiki.aragon.org/dev/apps/token-manager/) app.
+As you can see, we are using the `dao exec` command to interact with the `mint` method of B's [Token Manager](https://help.aragon.org/article/18-tokens) app.

-[`mint`](https://wiki.aragon.org/dev/apps/token-manager/index.html#mint-tokens) is used to create new tokens and assign them to a receiver.
+[`mint`](https://github.com/aragon/aragon-apps/blob/master/apps/token-manager/contracts/TokenManager.sol#L104) is used to create new tokens and assign them to a receiver.
 It takes two arguments: a receiver address and the amount of tokens to be created.

 In our case the receiver is A's Agent App, and the amount of tokens to be created is 1.

 However, you should notice that instead of writing `1` as the second argument to `mint` we've gone with `1000000000000000000`.

-This is because the token created by the [democracy template](https://github.com/aragon/dao-templates/tree/aragon-v0.7/kits/democracy) has 18 decimals, so 1 unit of a token is actually 0.000000000000000001 tokens.
+This is because the token created by the [company template](https://github.com/aragon/dao-templates/tree/master/templates/company) has 18 decimals, so 1 unit of a token is actually 0.000000000000000001 tokens.
 This is not what we want.

 In order to mint a full token from the CLI we need to pass the full number, which will then be interpreted with 18 decimals.
 In our case this is a 1 followed by eighteen 0s, or `1000000000000000000`.